AOT-Technologies/forms-flow-ai/USAGE.md

 ![Image 2](./.images/designer-feedback-1.PNG)

-* At this stage form designing is completed, you can click on **EDIT Button** and associate a workflow if needed eg: One Step Review.
+* At this stage form designing is completed, you can click on **EDIT Button** and associate a workflow if needed eg: One Step Review with Notifications (With Example).

 ![Image 3](./.images/designer-workflow.PNG)